 Waiting for your flight

 To assist our customers with mobility movement throughout terminal 1, some airlines operate a ‘buggy’ (people mover) service to help customers reach their required departure gate.
 This service can be arranged by airline staff.
 Adelaide Airport has a large number of shops and restaurants – all easily accessible by people with disabilities.
-An information booth is located on level 0 which can offer assistance regarding directions, Terminal information and tourist bookings.

 There are escalators and elevators/ lifts in the Terminal for travelling between floors, and travelators (moving walkways) along the concourse.
 At each departure gate, nominated check-in counters and in designated areas of the retail/ restaurant precinct, ‘hearing loops’ enable people with hearing aids to have announcements amplified.
 In the unlikely event of an emergency, audible alarms will sound and an announcement made through the public address system.
 For people with hearing impairment, clear instructions will be displayed on the flight information display screens throughout the Terminal.

 Adelaide Airport Limited.

 This transcription was undertaken in by Print Alternatives Services of the Royal Society for the Blind of SA Incorporated (RSB) on behalf of Adelaide Airport Limited (AAL) under section 135ZP of the Copyright Act, 1968.

 Boarding the aircraft